KeltonHolsenTheDev/soundtrack/HTTP-Models.md

     * delete a user by id
 * Repair Ticket
     * get all repair tickets
+    * get all by user
+    * get all if "open case"
     * post(create) a repair ticket
     * put(update) a repair ticket
     * delete a repair ticket by id